 Death is a change in or a disappearance of the object of consciousness.
 The consciousness itself cannot be destroyed by death in the same way that a change in a spectacle does not destroy the spectator.

-If we believe that everything that happened to us in our life happened to us for our own good—and a human being who believes in a benevolent origin of life cannot but believe it—then we cannot but also believe that what happens to us when we die happens for our own good.
+If we believe that everything that happened to us in our life happened to us for our own good—and a human being who believes in a benevolent origin of life cannot believe otherwise—then we cannot but also believe that what happens to us when we die happens for our own good.